LLM in UK for Indian Students

 You’ll have 2–4 seminars a week, mountains of reading, and group projects.
 It’s busy but doable.

-LLM in UK Fees
+LLM in UK Fees for Indian Students

 • Chevening (full ride, super competitive)